Orchid Island: Administrative divisions

 There are seven neighborhoods (社) in Lanyu Township, four of which are also administrative villages (村):

 Flora and fauna

 Orchid Island hosts many tropical plant species, sharing many species with tropical Asia but also many endemics: there are 35 plant species found nowhere else.
 For example, Pinanga tashiroi is a species of palm tree found nowhere else than Orchid Island.

 Green sea turtles make nests on the island, which is surrounded by coral reefs.
-Four species of sea snakes inhabit the waters around the island.
+Four species of sea snake inhabit the waters around the island.
 Humpback whales were historically common in the area, and there were continuous sightings of them in the 2000s, which marked the first return of the species into Taiwanese waters since the cessation of whaling.
 Sightings are reported almost every year, although the whales do not stay for long, as they once did.
 They appear instead to be migratory visitors.

 Demographics

 Out of a total current population of 5036, approximately 4200 belong to the indigenous Tao people and the remaining 800 are mainly Han Chinese.